HannaBerggren/Love-Barista/README.md

 ### Icons and Images

 * All icons used throughout the site were provided by [Font Awesome](https://fontawesome.com/)
 * I sourced an icon from [Flaticon](https://www.flaticon.com).
 And then I used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
-I installed a Favicon to help users clarify this tab from others in their browser, a simple coffee-related design and with hearts because it felt like fun.
+I installed a Favicon to help users clarify this tab from others in their browser, a coffee-related design and with hearts because it felt like fun.

 ### Color Scheme

-* I decided to choose colors to get a warm and calm feeling.
+* I chose colors from the design image, with some changes along the way to get a clean and calm feeling.
 ![design image](/static/css/images/colors.png)

 I used [Coolors](https://coolors.co/) to generate a color scheme from the default post image.
 I chose a natural background color with complimentary colors in green, blue and orange for text, buttons and icons to make the sites content stand out to be clear to the user.